kangsangsoo/breaker/README.md

 # breaker

-you need ciphertext.txt in your folder
+You need ciphertext.txt in your folder.